3uky/PH526x-Final-Project/README.md

 The test data from *test_time_series.csv* would be used as input data for classification.
 A result would be necessary augmented because of different sampling rate in *test_labels.csv*.
 I have decided use knn classifier with 10 neighbors the final label would be selected based on timestamp and majority vote of 10 closest predicted labels.

-I have checked GitHub projects related to HAR "Human Activity Recognition" with use of acceleration measurements and found that is possible to calculate acceleration magnitude from x, y, z accuracy and used it as training covariant.
+I have checked GitHub projects related to HAR "Human Activity Recognition" with use of acceleration measurements and found that is possible to calculate acceleration magnitude from x, y, z accuracy and used it as training covariates.
 The magnitude equation is as follow:

 <img src="https://render.githubusercontent.com/render/math?math=m=\sqrt{x^2%2By^2%2Bz^2}">

 ### Methodology Overview
 1. The *training_labels.csv* contain labels for every 10 observations in *training_time_series.csv*.
 Missing labels could be determined based on closest timestamp.
-2. Based on data analysis I have used *x, y, z* accuracy and calculated *magnitude* as model training covariant.
+2. Based on data analysis I have used *x, y, z* accuracy and calculated *magnitude* as model training covariates.
 3. I have found that training data are Imbalanced.
 I have partially solved this issue with over-sampling.
 I have used *confusion matrix* for re-sampling result verification.
 4. I have score several classification models with *cross-validation* and *batch_classify* and found that *random forest classifier* has best result.
 I have trained model with provided post-processed input data.
 5. I was experimenting with manual prediction, splitting train data-set on train and validation data and used them for model training and prediction verification.